Deportation Defense

 When the U.S. government believes someone has broken an immigration law or violated a condition of their visa, they may target them for removal.
 If you or a loved one receives a Notice to Appear (NTA) or is arrested by immigration authorities, do not wait to seek legal guidance.

-Schedule a free initial consultation today by contacting us online or calling (718) 484-7510.
+Schedule a free initial consultation today with our Brooklyn deportation defense attorney by contacting us online or calling (718) 484-7510.
 We provide our legal services in English, Russian, and Spanish.

 How Does Deportation Work?